Hopson97/Asciimon/README.md

 ## Contributing

-The game is early in developement, and so I am regulrally making changes to the code.
+The game is early in development, and so I am regularly making changes to the code.

 Because of this, contributions will likely be unable to be merged, or possibly change things without considering plans I have for the game: